rishikakrishna/design/README.md

 # Design Portfolio
-A collection of projects I've worked on to promote various student organizations and events.
+A collection of projects I've worked on to promote various organizations and events.